WomenInSoftwareEngineeringJP/xr-development/augmented-reality-dev/README.md

 # Augmented Reality Resources

 In this repo, you will find AR resources that we are using during the study sessions.
-We are in an early stage of the Women Who Code XR group, and we will be adding more resources and sample projects in the future.
+We will be adding more resources and sample projects in the future.
 Stay tunned !

 ## Popular Frameworks